 \subsection{Main Results}

+We now summarise the main results of the paper.
 For any fixed $n \geq 1$, consider the following quiver $Q_{n}$, which is the double of the usual $A_n$ quiver, with a single loop at each vertex.
 Label the arrows of $Q_n$ left to right, as illustrated below.